main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 Illustration of a volume (voxel), size 3 mm x 3 mm x 3 mm, and the associated fMRI time course.
 ```

-A three dimensional brain volume is formed by several thousand voxels, which are small units of volumes having a coordinate in x, y, z space.
+A 3D brain volume is formed by several thousand voxels, which are small units of volumes having a coordinate in x, y, z space.
 In fMRI, for each voxel of the brain, we have several points of measurement of the activity over time, which forms what is called a time series or time course.
-The time series reflects changes in neuronal activity over time indirectly through the blood delivering energy to activate the neurons, called the haemodynamic response.
+The time series reflects changes in neuronal activity over time indirectly through the blood delivering energy to activate the neurons, a mechanism called the haemodynamic response.
-This activity creates a contrast between the oxygenated vs deoxygenated blood around a population of the neuron detectable by the magnetic field, called the blood-oxygen-level-dependent (BOLD) signal.
+This activity creates a contrast between oxygenated and deoxygenated blood around a population of neurons detectable by the magnetic field, called the blood-oxygen-level-dependent (BOLD) signal.

 ```{code-cell} ipython3
 # To get an impulse response, we simulate a single event